Jefferies (JEF)

 Return on equity (ROE) reveals the profit generated per dollar of shareholder equity, which represents a key source of bank funding.
 Banks maintaining elevated ROE levels tend to accelerate wealth creation for shareholders via earnings retention, buybacks, and distributions.

-It was encouraging to see Jefferies beat analysts’ revenue expectations this quarter.
+It was good to see Jefferies narrowly top analysts’ revenue expectations this quarter.
 On the other hand, its EPS missed.
 Overall, this quarter could have been better.
-The stock traded down 3.3% to $62.55 immediately after reporting.
+The stock traded down 2% to $39.21 immediately following the results.

-Jefferies’s business quality ultimately falls short of our standards.
-First off, its revenue growth was uninspiring over the last five years.
-On top of that, Jefferies’s declining pre-tax profit margin shows the business has become less efficient, and its TBVPS growth was weak over the last five years.
+Jefferies falls short of our quality standards.
+To begin with, its revenue growth was weak over the last five years.
+On top of that, Jefferies’s declining pre-tax profit margin shows the business has become less efficient, and its declining EPS over the last five years makes it a less attractive asset to the public markets.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.